EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ### The anonymity problem
 The amount of privately owned records that describe each citizen’s finances, interests, and demographics is increasing every day.
 These data are de-identified before release, that is, any explicit identifier (e.g., SSN) is removed.
 De-identification is not sufficient.
 In fact, most municipalities sell population registers that include the identities of individuals along with basic demographics.
 These data can then be used for linking identities with de-identified information (**re-identification**).

-An example of the anonymity problem
+An example of the anonymity problem.

 ![[AnonymityProblem.png]]